-At the end of the course, the successful students will:
+At the end of the course, the successful student:

 Silvio Capobianco, contact: firstname.familyname(at)taltech.ee